Zumiez (ZUMZ)

 Richard M. Brooks, Chief Executive Officer

-Chris K. Visser is the Chief Legal Officer and Secretary at Zumiez.
-He joined Zumiez in October 2012 as General Counsel and Secretary, was appointed Executive Vice President in May 2014, and became Chief Legal Officer in May 2017.
-Before joining Zumiez, Mr. Visser was a partner at K&L Gates LLP, specializing in corporate, securities, and mergers and acquisitions law.
-He holds a J.D. from the University of Houston Law Center and an M.B.A. in Finance from the University of Houston.
-He also has a background in engineering, having worked as a process engineer with Vista Chemical Company.
+Chris K. Visser serves as Zumiez's Chief Legal Officer and Secretary.
+He was appointed General Counsel and Secretary in October 2012, Executive Vice President in May 2014, and then Chief Legal Officer in May 2017.
+From 2001 to October 2012, Mr. Visser was a partner at K&L Gates LLP, specializing in corporate, securities, and mergers and acquisitions.
+Earlier in his career, he worked as a process engineer with Vista Chemical Company.

 AI Analysis | Feedback